oevasquez832/mysql_sakila/README.md

 # mysql_sakila
-Writing queries for the sakila database
+Writing queries for the sakila database.
+Queries can be found in the sakila_queries SQL file.